Newlands School is a British Curriculum school operated by well-known Beaconhouse Education which opened in Al Warqa in Autumn 2017.

 Smaller Class Sizes, Best Practice

 The ethos of the school is based on "best practice" which is the educational term for pedagogy and methods that are tested through research and proven with data.
 As the school notes, "Evidence has shown that students learn best when they have home, peer, teacher and school support that is focused, accountable, sustained in quality, supported by data and aligned with the student’s ambition to achieve."

 Newlands School is committed to offering a "high quality British education" with class sizes that are smaller than competitors, coupled with fees that are price pointed in a way to "make it possible to study the full English curriculum without facing the burden of those high charges at Dubai’s most expensive schools," as the school's website explains.

-After completion of their IGCSE students in Years 12 and 13 (Sixth Form) may study BTEC, AS-levels and A-levels - the school has not yet specified which subjects will be offered.
+After completion of their IGCSE students who join Years 12 and 13 (Sixth Form) - due to open in August 2023 - may study BTEC, AS-levels and A-levels - the school has not yet specified which subjects will be offered.

 The school has a focus on innovation that is built into the curriculum as well as offered through cross-curricular opportunities.
 The focus on innovation and creating an innovation mindset is one that the KHDA has been steadily focusing on so the implementation of this ethos at the founding of the school indicates that it has become an inherent part of the school culture.

 Newlands School says that it is "an inclusive school that caters for the diverse population of Dubai".